-The different liver function tests can check for infection, monitor the progression or treatment of a disease, and test for the side effects of certain medications.
+Liver function tests can also monitor the progression or treatment of a disease and test for the side effects of certain medications.

-You may want to wear a shirt with sleeves that can easily be rolled up so the nurse or technician can collect the blood sample.
-This can make the process that much easier.
+You may want to wear a shirt with sleeves that can easily be rolled up to make it easier for the medical expert to collect the blood sample.

-The blood draw may be performed in a hospital or at a specialized testing facility.
+You may have your blood drawn in a hospital or at a specialized testing facility.
+To administer the test:

-The nurse or technician will likely wrap a cuff or some sort of pressure device on your arm.
-This will help the veins become more visible.
-He or she will use a needle to draw several samples of blood from your arm.
+- They’ll likely wrap an elastic strap on your arm.
+This will help your veins become more visible.
+They’ll then use a needle to draw samples of blood from your arm.

-After the test, you can usually leave and go about your life as usual.
-However, if you feel faint or light-headed during the blood draw, you cannot leave right away.
-If you experienced these symptoms, you’ll have to rest before you leave the testing facility.
+After the test, you can usually resume everyday activities.
+However, if you feel faint or lightheaded during the blood draw, you should rest before you leave the testing facility.

 The results of these tests may not tell your doctor exactly which condition you have or the degree of liver damage, but they might help your doctor determine the next steps.
 Your doctor will call you with the results or discuss them with you at a follow-up appointment.

 In general, if your results indicate a problem with your liver function, your doctor will review your medications and your past medical history to help determine the cause.